HoxelDraw/4DO-Specification/README.md

 Color Data can be assigned to Vertices, Tetrahedra, Polylines, and Cells in the same way that custom Data can be assigned to them.

-A Color is denoted using the `co` keyword, followed by 3 unsigned integer numbers.
+A Color is denoted using the `co` keyword, followed by 3 or 4 unsigned integer numbers.
 These numbers **MUST** be in the [0,255] range.
-The 3 values represent the red, green, and blue components of the color.
+The 4 values represent the red, green, blue, and alpha components of the color.
+If only 3 values are provided, they are assumed to be the RGB components of the color and the Alpha component **SHOULD** be assumed to be `255`.

-#### Example
+#### Examples
 ```
 # RGB color
 co 114 255 66

+# RGBA color
+co 126 127 128 255
 ```

 ## Tetrahedron